Qbizinc/qbiz-wiki/training/Certifications/dbt.md

 ## dbt Architect Certification

-Natalia's post-exam notes (July 2025):
+Natalia's post-exam notes (July 2025).

 ### Note regarding exam timing
-A lot of features released just before taking the exam, refer to the exam guide and note dates of the provided training content.
+> A lot of features released just before taking the exam as guide/exam may have been updated since.
+ALSO, note dates of the dbt-provided training content.
+{.is-warning}

 Limitations / best practices discussed in 2023, for example, likely have changed.
 Docs are generally up to date but double check these things when reviewing video content and blog posts (even if linked in the exam guide).

 Most notably:
+- Environment scope added to RBAC (in addition to project scope)

 - `defer` functionality within job settings (`Compare changes against` drop down): previously chose a specific job to compare artifacts against.
 Now, you chose a specific Environment or "this job" for self deferral.

 - Some training content doesn't treat connections as resuable / refers to connection settings at the project level.